nicokuehn-dci/function_lessons/README.md

 4. **Additional Examples**: Dive into various programming examples to enhance your skills.
 5. **Functions**: Master the fundamentals of functions in Python, including recursion and built-in functions.

+## Recent Updates

+- Enhanced lessons with detailed explanations and full code examples.
+- Improved interactivity and user experience in all lessons.
+- Added comprehensive examples for functions, factorials, Fibonacci, and more.

 ## File Structure

 - `exercise_game.py`: Main script to run the game.